dholm/dotemacs/README.markdown

 CEDET needs to be compiled before execution so change into *vendor/cedet* and run *make*.

+If you want to be able to access the ECB online help it has to be built as well by running *make -C vendor/ecb online-help*.

 After performing the aforementioned steps you should now be able to launch Emacs and enjoy all the packaged configuration goodies.